There are a number of offices, services and departments on campus available to help you make the transition to college.

 The Office of Residence Life aims to provide an enriching residential experience by encouraging individual student development, and fostering a community of inclusivity, responsibility and compassion.

-First-year students can complete the online Housing Application beginning May 15, 2020.
-The deadline to apply for housing is July 5, 2020.
-Learn more about how to apply for housing.
+First-year students can now complete the online Housing Application on myHill.
+The deadline to apply for housing is July 15, 2021.
+Learn more about how to apply for housing as well as special interest housing options for first year students.

 Shipping Items to School

-Due to the impact of package delivery from the pandemic, we request students to bring all personal items with you to campus rather than mailing them.
-We understand that there are certain situations that make that difficult, but ask for you to exhaust all means before mailing to your campus address.
+Due to the extreme volume of packages received during the beginning of the semester, we request students to bring as many personal items with you to Campus rather than mailing them.
+We do understand there are certain circumstances that make this difficult and are available to work with you to ensure you have what you need.

 I have a general question about...